chips-blockchain/bet/docs/protocol/predictable_betting.md

 		"confirmed_bets":[],
 }
 ```
-say if any other player matches the bet player by the player, then the bet info is moved from placed_bets to confirmed_bets.
+say if any other player matches the bet placed by the player, then the bet info is moved from placed_bets to confirmed_bets.

+## Using Verus IDs
+The above discussion of the bet uses the data part of the tx to hold the bets and its related info, using verus IDs handling bets will be much efficient.
+In later steps we develop betting protocols using verus IDs.